-At Halesowen C of E we strive to educate, inspire and empower resilient and independent young people preparing them for the next step in their journey.
-We are proud to be diverse and celebrate differences.
+Halesowen Church of England Primary School was a school built for the local community.
+Right from the beginning it was an inclusive school built on strong Christian beliefs.
+It is our duty to ensure that this deeply Christian core runs through everything we do at Halesowen C of E in the modern day.
 We believe children can flourish if they are loved and valued.
-We have high expectations of everyone because we know they can achieve if someone has faith in them.
-We develop trust in each other and are proud that we are one big family.
+We have high expectations of everyone because we know they can achieve if someone believes in them.
+We trust each other and are proud that we are one big family.
 We care about each and every one of our families.
-We enjoy the job we do and want to make school a happy place to be.

-We share this school Halesowen C of E; a place special to all of us, a place where we can feel safe, a place where we can be unique and a place where we can learn and thrive together through our strong Christian values.
+We enjoy the job we do and make school a fun place to be.
+We share this place Halesowen C of E; a place special to all of us, a place where we can feel safe, a place where we can learn and thrive together.